How we test cookers

 - 10% grill performance

-All-gas freestanding cookers and all-electric cookers (including ones with an induction hob) need to score 68% overall in our tests to be a Best Buy.
-Cookers with an electric oven and a gas hob need to achieve 70% or more.
-We think that any cooker that scores less than 40% is best avoided, so we highlight it as a Don't Buy.
+Freestanding cookers need to score 68% overall in our tests to be a Best Buy.
+We think that any cooker that scores less than 45% is best avoided, so we highlight it as a Don't Buy.

 Browse all of our Best Buy freestanding cookers.